-Students seeking the Michigan Transfer Agreement Seal for transferability should select MA116 for the math elective.
+Students seeking the Michigan Transfer Agreement Seal for transferability should select MA113, MA116, or MA206 for the math elective, choose two different academic disciplines for the science electives.

 ASSOCIATE OF ARTS LIBERAL ARTS

 This curriculum is primarily designed for students who wish to transfer to another institution to pursue education beyond an associate degree.
 All students wishing to transfer should work closely with an advisor to determine course selection and should investigate the transferability of courses.
 This program meets the Michigan Transfer Agreement requirements.
 Substitutions for prescribed courses may be allowed as necessary for students to meet specific transfer requirements.